This service is only for foreign residents in Korea. Overseas residents are not eligible.

 #Causes Explained

-Q My child cries every night saying their legs hurt — why do growing pains happen?
+Q My child cries every night saying their legs hurt.
+Why do growing pains occur?

-A Pain occurs when the body's supply of energy and blood can't keep up with the rapid growth of bones and muscles.
+A Pain occurs when the supply of Qi and blood cannot keep up with the rapid growth of bones and muscles.

 Detailed Answer

-Growing pains are a common type of pain in growing children, concentrated especially in the knees, calves, and thighs during the evening or at night.
-They tend to be worse on days with a lot of activity and typically disappear after a night's sleep, as if nothing had happened.
+Growing pains are a common type of pain in growing children, concentrated particularly in the knees, calves, and thighs in the evening or at night.
+They are characterized by being more severe on days with high activity levels, and disappearing as if nothing happened after sleeping.

 동제당한의원 Care